idiap/bob/doc/TutorialsPerformance.rst

 This will produce an image like the following one:

-.. plot:: doc/plot/perf_det.py
+.. plot:: plot/perf_det.py
-  :include-source: True
+  :include-source: False

 .. note::